steven-varga/h5cpp-doc/docs/test.md

 # Cartesian Test
-Google Test framawork v1.7.0 provides limited support for cartesian products of test values with `Combine` upto 10 independent cases (see: `gtest-param-test.h`).
-This restriction is the result of C++11 macro based approach, and is lifted by providing a template meta-programming based C++17 compliant implementation.
+Google Test framework v1.7.0 provides limited support for Cartesian products of test values with `Combine` upto 10 independent cases (see: `gtest-param-test.h`).
+This restriction is the result of macro based approach, and is lifted by providing a template meta-programming based C++17 compliant implementation.

 In `h5cpp-test.hpp` the definition  `#define H5CPP_ALL_TYPES char, short, ... , double` controls what types test cases are iterated through, there is a different type definition for containers, and linear algebra objects.